Ivor Guest, 1st Baron Wimborne: Marriage and issue

+His wife Cornelia, helped oversee the philanthropic project of building estate cottages to improve the living conditions of workers in Dorset.
+Although begun by his mother, Charlotte Guest, Cornelia was responsible for the building of the majority, which as a result are known as 'Lady Wimborne Cottages' after her role.

 He died on 22 February 1914 at Canford Manor in Dorset and was succeeded by his eldest son, Ivor Churchill Guest, 2nd Baron Wimborne, 1st Baron Ashby St Ledgers, who was later created Viscount Wimborne.
 His will was proved in April 1914, provisionally at £250,000.

 Residences

 In 1867, Guest bought at auction "Hamilton House", located at 22 Arlington Street in the St. James's district of the City of Westminster in central London, from the widow of William Hamilton, 11th Duke of Hamilton.
 As the house had traditionally been renamed with the title of each peer who owned it, upon receiving his title in 1880, Guest renamed the house as "Wimborne House".

 Wimborne acquired the Highland sporting estate of Glencarron (Ross-shire) in the 1860s, building a Lodge (Alexander Ross / William Joass, c.
 1868).
 He extended it with Glenuaig Estate, possibly 1871, together comprising 15,000 acres.
 On the opening of the "Dingwall and Kyle Railway" in 1870, Glencarron Lodge was provided with a private platform.